This is the latest version of the Department for the Economy Fraud Policy which was last updated in March 2023.

 General responsibilities in relation to fraud are set out below:

-As fraud prevention is the ultimate aim, anti-fraud measures should be considered and incorporated in every system and programme at the design stage, e.g. the design of application forms, the statement of accountability in respect of the content in completed applications, regular monitoring of expenditure etc. Internal Audit Service is available to offer advice on risk and control issues in respect of existing and new systems and programmes as they are being developed.
+As fraud prevention is the ultimate aim, anti-fraud measures should be considered and incorporated in every system and programme at the design stage.
+For example, the design of application forms, the statement of accountability in respect of the content in completed applications and regular monitoring of expenditure etc.

 Departmental Audit and Risk Assurance Committee

-The Departmental Audit and Risk Assurance Committee is responsible for advising the Accounting Officer and departmental Board on anti-fraud policies, raising concerns processes and arrangements for special investigations.
+The departmental Audit and Risk Assurance Committee (ARAC) is responsible for advising the Accounting Officer and departmental Board on anti-fraud policies, raising concerns processes and arrangements for special investigations.

 Director of Corporate Governance Division